 Track 2: Defendant with pending charges or pending Petitions to Revoke Court Supervision, Probation, or Conditional Discharge (1) enters guilty plea to a felony or misdemeanor offense eligible for drug court or (2) admits to violation of Probation, Conditional Discharge, Court Supervision, or First Offender Probation in a drug court-eligible case.
 Defendant sentenced to drug court probation.
 Upon successful completion and graduation from the drug court, the defendant is successfully discharged from drug court probation.

 Both tracks:

-- 1. Probation conducts intake and LSI-R assessment. - 2.
+- 1. Probation conducts intake and Level of Service Inventory-Revised (LSI-R) assessment - 2.
 TASC conducts an assessment/screening with the Texas Christian University (TCU) tool. - 3.
 Individualized service plans are created based on thorough assessment results.